 Quorums is the essential concept to guarantee the data consistency in Dynamo-style data storages.
 It is defined as this:

-If there are n replicas, every write must be confirmed by w nodes to be considered successful, and we must query at least r nodes fro each read.
+If there are n replicas, every write must be confirmed by w nodes to be considered successful, and we must query at least r nodes for each read.
 As long as w + r > n, we expect to get an up-to-date value when reading, because at least one of the r nodes we’re reading from must be up to date.
-Reads and writes that obey these r and w values are called quorum reads and writes
+Reads and writes that obey these r and w values are called quorum reads and writes.

 ddia-quorum.excalidraw